usnistgov/scapval/scapval/src/main/distro/USER_GUIDE.md

 - The requirement's `type` in the requirements files: `MUST` maps to `FAIL`, `SHOULD` maps to `WARNING`, and `INFORMATIONAL` maps to an informational result.

-This is why, for example, a rule can be relaxed from an error to a warning by changing its requirement `type` from `MUST` to `SHOULD`.
+For example, a requirement can be relaxed from an error to a warning by changing its `type` from `MUST` to `SHOULD`.

 ### Requirement-ID prefixes

-Findings are grouped under derived-requirement IDs whose prefix tells you what they check:
+Findings are grouped under derived-requirement IDs.
+The ID prefix indicates what is checked:

 | Prefix | Meaning |
 | --- | --- |